-During the past 12 months, the total estimated volume from all recorded overflows was 12,865 gallons or approximately 0.0004% percent of the total volume of wastewater that was collected, transported, and treated.
-There were a total of five overflows on our wastewater collection system.
-One of these overflows were due to grease, Two was the result of a pipe failure.
-Two overflows were the result of Contractor Damage.
-Three of these overflows reached surface waters and were reported in accordance with State regulations to the NC Division of Water Resources (DWR) and news media as required.
+During the past 12 months, the total estimated volume from all recorded overflows was 8,879 gallons or approximately 0.00023% percent of the total volume of wastewater that was collected, transported, and treated.
+There were a total of eight overflows on our wastewater collection system.
+One of these overflows was due to grease, one was the result of a pipe failure, one overflow was the result of contractor damage, one was due to root infiltration and the remaining four were due to other causes.
+Three overflows reached surface waters and were reported in accordance with State regulations to the NC Division of Water Resources (DWR) and news media as required.
 These overflows each resulted in a Notice of Violation (NOV) of the Collection System Permit.
-No Notice of Deficiencies (NOD) were issued by DEQ.
-There were no penalties assessed for any overflow.
+No Notice of Deficiencies (NOD) were issued by DEQ and there were no penalties assessed for any overflow.
 There were also no Notice of Discharge releases, which are releases to surface waters greater than 15,000 gallons.

-The WWTP continued to remain compliant for all permit

-requirements for the past 12 months.
-The average percent removal for conventional pollutants remained very high at 99.8% for oxygen-demanding pollutants and 99.9% for total suspended solids.
-Nutrient removal rates were also very good at 66% for total phosphorus and 85% for total nitrogen.
+The WWTP continued to remain compliant for all permit requirements for the past 12 months.
+The average percent removal for conventional pollutants remained very high at 99.6% for oxygen-demanding pollutants and 99.6% for total suspended solids.
+Nutrient removal rates were also very good at 56.9% for total phosphorus and 79.5% for total nitrogen.
 There were no Notices of Violation issued to the WWTP by regulatory agencies during the past 12 months.